PredatorFeesh/RestaurantSystem-csc322/README.md

 1) Provide consistent GUI, different users will have different/personalized outlooks.
 2) Choose 1 creative feature for this sytem (10% of the score).
 Creativity Rewarded.
 3) Any system details not provided left for us to choose.

+## Current Plan (Subject to change)

+Technologies:
+- Python3 Flask (Gunicorn for more than 1 user support)
+- Amazon Buckets
+- SQLite or MySql
+- More to be added

+Schema: To be added.
+Aim: Minimum (Hopefully 0) deletions.
+Tables done to support such.

+*Possible Addition*: Suppliers, Supplier_Item are another type in our system, which communicate with sales people.
+"Communicate" meaning placing orders.